 One of the main objectives of the Jefferson Lab upgrade is the understanding of the internal structure of the nucleon and nucleus in terms of quarks and gluons, the fundamental degrees of freedom of Quantum Chromodynamics (QCD).
-The partonic structure of hadrons beyond the collinear PDFs, or 3D structure of the nucleon, can be described by two new types of parton distributions: the transverse momentum dependent parton distributions (TMDs) [1, 2, 3, 4, 5, 6, 7, 8], and the generalized parton distributions (GPDs) [9, 10, 11, 7, 12, 13, 14, 15].
+The partonic structure of hadrons beyond the collinear approximation, or 3D structure of the nucleon, can be described by two new categories of parton distributions: the transverse momentum dependent parton distributions (TMDs) [1, 2, 3, 4, 5, 6, 7, 8], and the generalized parton distributions (GPDs) [9, 10, 11, 7, 12, 13, 14, 15].

-The ultimate knowledge of finding a single parton inside a hadron - involving both momentum and space information - can be encoded in the phase-space distributions of quantum mechanics, such as the Wigner quasi-probability distribution W(k,b), whose integration over the parton spatial dependence (b) leads to the TMDs, while its integration over transverse momentum (k) provides the parton's spatial distribution that is relevant to the GPDs.
+The ultimate knowledge of finding a single parton inside a hadron - involving both momentum and space information - can be encoded in the phase-space distributions of quantum mechanics, such as the Wigner quasi-probability distribution $W(k_T, b)$ , whose integration over the parton spatial dependence (b) leads to the TMDs, while its integration over transverse momentum $(k_T)$ provides the parton's spatial distribution that is relevant to the GPDs.
 Understanding both the momentum and spatial distribution of a parton inside a hadron in terms of the more general Wigner distributions could be the central object of future studies on partonic structure.
 The concept of Wigner distributions in QCD for quarks and gluons was first explored in Refs.
 [16, 7], introducing the definition of a Wigner operator whose matrix elements in the nucleon states were interpreted as distributions of the partons in a six-dimensional space (three position and three momentum coordinates).
 The link with GPDs was exploited to obtain three-dimensional spatial images of the proton which were interpreted as charge distributions of the quarks for fixed values of the Feynman variable x.

 Significant progress has been recently made in understanding the role of partonic initial and final state interactions [17, 18, 19].
 The interaction between the active parton in the hadron and the spectators leads to gauge-invariant transverse momentum dependent (TMD) parton distributions [17, 18, 19, 20, 21, 22].
 Furthermore, QCD factorization for semi-inclusive deep inelastic scattering at low transverse momentum in the current-fragmentation region has been established in Refs.
 [23, 24].
 This new framework provides a rigorous basis to study the TMD parton distributions from SIDIS data using different spin-dependent and spin-independent observables.
 TMD distributions (see Table 1) describe different spin-spin and spin-orbit correlations in the momentum space [25, 8, 26, 27].
-Knowledge of TMDs is also crucial for understanding phenomena in high energy hadronic scattering processes, such as, the single transverse spin asymmetries [17, 28, 18, 19, 20, 29].
+Similar correlations arise in the hadronization process.
+One particular case is the Collins T-odd fragmentation function $H_1^{\perp}$ [28], describing fragmentation of transversely polarized quarks into unpolarized hadrons.
+Knowledge of TMDs is also crucial for understanding phenomena in high energy hadronic scattering processes, such as, the single transverse spin asymmetries [17, 29, 18, 19, 20, 30].